 - Read the report and recommendations of the Disparities Experienced by Black Women and Girls Task Force being presented to the 225th General Assembly (2022) found here.

 - Advocate for Black women and girls by prioritizing the voices and writings of Black women and girls.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Tags: blackout day, gender-based violence, katie cannon scholarship, presbyterian week of action, Racial Equity & Women’s Intercultural Ministries, racial justice, sufferage, thursdays in black, voting

-Ministries: Intercultural Ministries and Support for Congregations of Color, Compassion, Peace and Justice, Katie Cannon Scholarship, Racial Equity & Women’s Intercultural Ministries, Gender & Racial Justice
+Ministries: Intercultural Ministries and Support for Congregations of Color, Compassion, Peace and Justice, Katie Cannon Scholarship, Racial Equity & Women’s Intercultural Ministries, Gender, Racial and Intercultural Justice